 Putt-putt your way to the beach

-On any Jersey Shore boardwalk, mini golf is a must, and the Ocean City Boardwalk offers some of the best courses to score that hole-in-one.
+Mini golf is a must on any Jersey shore boardwalk, and the Ocean City Boardwalk offers some of the best courses to score that hole-in-one.
 Our go-to is Playland’s Seaport Village Golf with its nautically themed course, which adds to the themed fun.
 This 19-hole golf course is always a must for my family, thanks to “The Sindia”—a replica of Ocean City’s historic shipwrecked boat.
 We find that no matter where we are on the boardwalk, there are fantastic choices to play a round, from the Golden Galleon Pirate Golf with a swashbuckling theme to the indoor blacklight-lit Haunted Golf, where the games go on even if it rains or gets too sticky outside.

 Entertainment at every corner

-With Playland’s Castaway Cove (in the middle of the boardwalk), there’s something for everyone, whether it’s just testing out rides or teens wanting adventurous thrills.
-At Playland’s Castaway Cove, we make sure to go into the Golden Galleon Fun House, a pirate-themed “house” that whirls like cresting waves as we walk by, tests our balance on rising walkways, and takes us for a spin on the rotating disks.
+At Playland’s Castaway Cove (in the middle of the boardwalk), there’s something for everyone, whether it’s just testing out rides or teens wanting adventurous thrills.
+We make sure to go into the Golden Galleon Fun House, a pirate-themed “house” that whirls like cresting waves as we walk by, tests our balance on rising walkways, and takes us for a spin on the rotating disks.
 Next up is the Spin Zone, an exciting bumper car adventure with circular cars that spin you around when you are bumped, and a few daring roller coasters, including the Wild Waves Coaster.
-This summer, we can’t wait to try the Windstarz, a new ride with two-seater carts that allows riders to control movements for extra excitement.
+This summer, we plan to try Windstarz, a newer ride with two-seater carts that let riders control their own movements for extra excitement.

 Get your game on